dialvare/MicroShift-OSTreeSystems-blog/README.md

 curl -L -o /etc/yum.repos.d/group_redhat-et-microshift-fedora-36.repo https://copr.fedorainfracloud.org/coprs/g/redhat-et/microshift/repo/fedora-36/group_redhat-et-microshift-fedora-36.repo
 ````

 Then, we can enable the *crio-o* module.
-This step allows us to select the needed packages to be installed in our base *rpm-ostree*:
+This step allows us to select the packages to be installed in our base *rpm-ostree*:

 ````
 rpm-ostree ex module enable cri-o:1.21
 ````

-It's important to keep in mind that, when trying to install some dependencies in an *rpm-ostree*, we must perform an update to ensure that all newer verisons are installed.
+It's important to note that when trying to install some dependencies in an *rpm-ostree*, we must perform an update to ensure that all newer verisons are installed.
 In OSTree based systems, the base layer is an atomic entity, so when installing a local package, older dependency versions will not be updated.
-Once this is known, we can continue installing the packages and dependeces for MicroShift.
-Then reboot the node:
+Keeping this in mind, we can continue installing the packages and dependeces for MicroShift.
+When done, reboot the node:

 ```
 rpm-ostree upgrade